-Most of the friends we serve participate in our Adult Day Training Program (ADT).
+Most of the individuals we serve participate in our Adult Day Training Program (ADT).
 This program is the heartbeat of our agency, and is formally identified by APD as “Life Skills Development – Level 3.”
 Our desire is for each individual to experience meaningful activities that further develop their skills of daily living.
 Ultimately, we want to see each person become more independent.

 We seek to provide experiences that include:

-- Job exploration,
+- Job skills training and job exploration,

 - Accessing community resources, and